 These are best the day they are made, but can last for 1 day in the fridge.

 Molly Wilkinson is a pastry chef trained at Le Cordon Bleu in Paris.
-She teaches pastry and cooking workshops out of her eighteenth-century home in Versailles.
-She has been featured in the New York Times, Vogue, the Wall Street Journal and on NBC’s Today show.
-Originally from Texas, she lives in Versailles, France: www.instagram.com/mollyjwilk Her book, French Pastry Made Simple: Foolproof Recipes for Éclairs, Tarts, Macarons and More By Molly Wilkinson, published by Page Street Publishing Co. is available on Amazon, online bookshops and can be ordered in book stores everywhere!
+Originally from Texas, teaches pastry and cooking workshops in Versailles, she lives in Versailles, France.
+Find her on instagram.com/mollyjwilk.
+Her book, French Pastry Made Simple: Foolproof Recipes for Éclairs, Tarts, Macarons and More By Molly Wilkinson, . is available on Amazon, online bookshops and can be ordered in book stores everywhere!